desmosinc/policies/ca-privacy-rights.md

 ## CalOPPA and “Do Not Track”

-In addition, although we do our best to honor the privacy preferences of our visitors, our Services does not respond to Do Not Track signals which can be sent from certain browsers at this time.
+In addition, although we do our best to honor the privacy preferences of our visitors, our Services do not respond to Do Not Track signals which can be sent from certain browsers at this time.

 <!-- TODO Update with data of release -->